 We have classified pressure washers into the 3 following categories.

-What You Can Expect From A Professional Unit
+What You Can Expect From A Professional Pressure Washer

 Gas type professional pressure washers are again of three types namely hot water, cold water and belt driven washers.
 These are great for any outdoor requirement such as in large homes, for agricultural equipment and storehouses.
 Best thing about professional gas pressure washers is that they are always blessed with lots of PSI, GPM and large pumps and engines.

 Almost all professional washers are large.
 Compared with commercial grade washers they are at least twice the size.
 Even a handheld electric professional washer will be larger than your average commercial washer.
 The reason these units cost so much is because they cram the same power output into a tiny form factor.
 Consider handheld units only if you plan on using them indoors and need the ability to switch between hot and cold water cleaning.

 Pressure Pro E4040HC Heavy Duty Professional 4,000 PSI 4.0 GPM Honda Gas Powered Pressure Washer With CAT Pump4 new from $ 1,190.00